Project Mogul: Subsequent programs

 Project Mogul was the forerunner of the Skyhook balloon program, which started in the late 1940s, as well as two other espionage programs involving balloon overflights and photographic surveillance of the Soviet Union during the 1950s, Project Moby Dick and Project Genetrix.
 The spy balloon overflights raised storms of protest from the Soviets.
 The constant-altitude balloons also were used for scientific purposes such as cosmic ray experiments.

 Further development of nuclear detonation detection systems was extensive for decades afterward, culminating in worldwide systems by various countries to keep eyes and ears on detecting and verifying the others' nuclear weapon developments.

 There would also be fixed-wing United States aerial reconnaissance of the Soviet Union during the 1950s.
-Overflights would end in 1960 (once an aircraft had been shot down by SAMs), and reconnaissance would afterward (for decades) be handled mostly by reconnaissance satellites and to some extent by aircraft, such as the A-12 Oxcart and SR-71 Blackbird (photography and radar) and RC-135U and similar aircraft (SIGINT including ELINT and COMINT).
+Overflights ended after the 1960 U-2 incident when an aircraft was shot down by SAMs.
+Reconnaissance would for decades afterward be handled mostly by reconnaissance satellites and to some extent by aircraft, such as the A-12 OXCART and SR-71 Blackbird (photography and radar) and RC-135U and similar aircraft (SIGINT including ELINT and COMINT).

 Roswell incident

 In 1947, a Project Mogul balloon NYU Flight 4, launched June 4, crashed in the desert near Roswell, New Mexico.
 The subsequent military cover-up of the true nature of the balloon and burgeoning conspiracy theories from UFO enthusiasts led to a celebrated "UFO" incident.

-Unlike a weather balloon, the Project Mogul paraphernalia was massive and contained unusual types of materials, according to research conducted by The New York Times: "...squadrons of big balloons ...
+Unlike a weather balloon, the Project Mogul paraphernalia were massive and contained unusual types of materials, according to research conducted by The New York Times: "...squadrons of big balloons ...
 It was like having an elephant in your backyard and hoping that no one would notice it. ...
 To the untrained eye, the reflectors looked extremely odd, a geometrical hash of lightweight sticks and sharp angles made of metal foil. .. photographs of it, taken in 1947 and published in newspapers, show bits and pieces of what are obviously collapsed balloons and radar reflectors."

 Legacy

-Implementation of Mogul's experimental infrasound detection of nuclear tests exist today in ground-based detectors, part of so-called Geophysical MASINT (Measurement And Signal INTelligence).
+Implementation of Mogul's experimental infrasound detection of nuclear tests exist today in ground-based detectors, part of so-called Geophysical MASINT (measurement and signal intelligence).
 In 2013, this world-wide network of sound detectors picked up the large explosion of the Chelyabinsk meteor in Russia.
 The strength of the sound waves was used to estimate the size of the explosion.